veliovgroup/meteor-snippets/devops/README.md

 ### Security

+Implement well-known "best practices" for Linux, Nginx, and MongoDB.
+Check out our [Linux security](https://github.com/veliovgroup/ostrio/tree/master/tutorials/linux/security) tutorials collection for advanced security options.

 #### Application

 - No data-collection
 - No file reading nor processing
 - All files has TTL since the moment it was uploaded and every file would be eventually removed
-- Application "secrets" stored in static `/etc/nginx/secrets.files-veliov-com.conf` file not tracked with git
+- Application "secrets" stored in static ["secrets" file](https://github.com/veliovgroup/meteor-snippets/blob/main/devops/secrets.files-veliov-com.conf) not tracked with git

 #### Application user